bmait101/bmait-website/content/authors/bmm/_index.md

 highlight_name: false
 ---

 I am a quantitative ecologist who uses field studies, statistical techniques, and biochemical tracers to understand ecological systems, then applies that knowledge to conservation practice.
-My mission is to advance the science and practice of conserving freshwater ecosystems, so I also actively engage in science communication and community outreach efforts.

-I am currently a Wisconsin Water Resources Science-Policy Postdoctoral Fellow at the [University of Wisconsin-Madison's](https://www.wisc.edu/) [Aquatic Sciences Center](https://aqua.wisc.edu/) and [Wisconsin Department of Natural Resources Fisheries Bureau](https://dnr.wisconsin.gov/).
+I am currently a Wisconsin Water Resources Science-Policy Postdoctoral Fellow at the [University of Wisconsin-Madison](https://www.wisc.edu/) and [Wisconsin Department of Natural Resources Fisheries Bureau](https://dnr.wisconsin.gov/).